wolfbeacon/wolfbeacon-hackalist-api/README.md

 An API Microservice built on top of [Hackalist.org](www.hackalist.org) data which lists all the Hackathons around you on the planet, sorted datewise and by radial distance on entering your location coordinates.

 Powered by [Kotlin](https://kotlinlang.org/), [Spring-Boot](https://projects.spring.io/spring-boot/) and [H2 Database Engine](http://www.h2database.com/html/main.html).
-Configuration is written using the [Gradle Kotlin DSL Plugin](https://github.com/gradle/kotlin-dsl) which allows for Gradle configurations to be written in Kotlin itself.
+Configuration is written using the [Gradle Kotlin DSL Plugin](https://github.com/gradle/kotlin-dsl) which allows for Gradle configuration to be written in Kotlin itself.

 Currently in production use at WolfBeacon and publicly accessible.
-See usage docs at *https://api.wolfbeacon.com/docs/#api-Hackalist*
+See usage docs at **https://api.wolfbeacon.com/docs/#api-Hackalist**

 This API was previously written in Java and migrated to Kotlin as an experiment which worked out pretty well.
 See the [java branch](https://github.com/wolfbeacon/wolfbeacon-hackalist-api/tree/java) for the previous, stable code.